Abga001/lukevaderemperor/README.md

 This is a small game based of rock, paper, scissors

-luke beats vader
+luke beats vader,
-emperor beats luke
+emperor beats luke,
 vader beats emperor